Yourco Logo

 That's why shift reporting tools must be designed around how your people actually work.
 For most non-desk teams, the most effective option is SMS.

 Platforms like Yourco take advantage of the one tool every worker already knows how to use: text messaging.
-With Yourco, employees can send and receive shift reports directly via SMS—no app installs, no training, no user friction.
+With Yourco, employees can send and receive shift reports directly via SMS with no app installs, no training, and no user friction.
 They simply text their updates from any phone, making it easy to keep reports consistent and real-time, even from remote job sites.

-Benefits of SMS-based shift reporting with tools like Yourco:
+Benefits of SMS-based shift reporting with enterprise-grade platforms like Yourco:

 • No need for smartphones, data plans, or downloads